File System Infobase Manager

 Where …

-• 090608 is the YYMMDD date of my choosing (might be today, might reference prior dates if the material needs to be fixed in a different time)
+• 090608 is the YYMMDD date of my choosing (might be today, might reference prior dates if the material needed to be fixed in a different time)

-• “W” stands for Writing, and “2″ is a sub category for non-fiction, or essays.
+• “W” stands for Writing, and “2” is a sub category for non-fiction essays.

 • “File System Philosophy” is the unique title, which can be preceded by its own characterization if I desire (I rarely do).
 The file itself is in a folder called “Dougist” because that is were it was published.
 But it could have gone in a folder called “Productivity”, or inside a rather extensive tree I have called “Systems”.
 It doesn’t matter because Spotlight can find the files anywhere.

-I like using the file name for these codes because I can use the same system for all my files RTFs, PDFs, JPEGs, Scrivener containers, and the like.
-And when you get all your file names coded this way they line up in neat perfect columns in Finder so what looks like clutter turns out to be a very good visual reference.
+I like using the file name for these codes because I can use the same system for every file type, RTFs, PDFs, JPEGs, Scrivener containers, whatever.
+And when you get all your file names coded this way they line up in perfect, neat columns down rows in Finder so what looks like clutter turns out to be a very good visual reference.

-I also like using the file name because you can use a bulk file renamer to do all the coding for you, which would be an insurmountable obstacle for most people (like me) if they have more than a few hundred files.
+I also like using the file name because you can use a bulk file renamer to do all the coding for you.
+This would be would be an insurmountable obstacle for most people (like me) if they have more than a few hundred files.
 I use A Better File Renamer and it adds the codes like magic.
+PathFinder does the same thing, but I like the stand alone ABFR because of its power.
+And it is very fast.
 It took me months to structure up my data in Journler, a week to go from Journler to DEVONThink, but less than an hour to go from DT’s export to a fully coded and indexed system using ABFR.
-And then one day when I decided that I liked “R” (Record) better then “D” (Daily) for daily records, the renaming took 18 seconds.
-Similarly I re-categorized all the sub-categories of personal and professional development to “4” from “3” and it took about a minute.
+And then one day when I decided that I liked “R” (Record) better then “D” (Daily) for my every day records, the renaming took 18 seconds.
+Similarly, I re-categorized all the sub-categories of personal and professional development from “3” from “4” and it took about a minute.

-And here is a key issue in the system.
-Rather than putting data into an application and then using the ho-hum functions of the app to work with my ideas, I keep my data separate and then have best in class applications act on it, using their higher levels of functionality.
+And here is a key aspect of the system: rather than putting data into an application and using the ho-hum functions of that app to work with my ideas, I keep my data separate and have best-in-class applications, using higher levels of functionality, work on it.

 For example, both Journler and DT (and EagleFiler, and notoriously MacJournal) have anemic text editing functionality.
 I use Bean and Scrivener (and occasionally Word, OmniOutliner, and WriteRoom) on my Thought and Writing files and get full-functionality.

-Similarly, on my PDFs I can use Preview or Skim, or if I’m really out for some major modifications, Adobe.
+Similarly, on my PDFs I use Preview or Skim, or if I’m really out for some major modifications, Adobe.
 This was the key architectural point that Alex Payne was after in his article about Everything Bucket applications.
 By using Everything Bucket applications you give up functionality for compactness and eventually that equation works against your creative process.
-By working in the file system you use best in class apps for each specific purpose.
+By working in the file system you use the best app for each specific purpose.

-As an example: From a tagging perspective ABFR is vastly more sophisticated than the internal tags of Together will ever be, and even if the developer goes belly up, you can just move on to the next bulk file renaming utility.
-The integrity and functionality of your data is not dependent on the existence of the application.
+As an example: From a tagging perspective, ABFR is vastly more sophisticated than the internal tags of Together will ever be, and even if the ABFR developer goes belly up, you can just move on to the next bulk file renaming utility and proceed, not modification import or export required.
+The integrity and functionality of your data is not dependent on the existence of an application.

-A fellow Journler user, a brilliant and dedicated supporter of the product named NovaScotian, once commented on this approach, “but all you’ve done is recreate Journler” to which I say, yes, but it’s unbreakable and fully expandable.
-It will not have file size limits or file type limitations, it can port data into any project and provide information supplies to all my work efforts, and some day when OS X is replaced by ???
+A fellow Journler user, a brilliant and dedicated supporter of the product named NovaScotian, once commented on this approach, “but all you’ve done is recreate Journler,” to which I say, yes, but it’s unbreakable and fully extensible.
+It will not have file size limits, or file type limitations, it can port data into any project and it provides information supplies to all my work efforts.
+And some day when OS X is replaced by ???
 I’ll still be in business the next day with all my material.

 The Tags